An Honest Review for Visiting Detroit

 The mission of the Eastern Market is to nourish a healthier, wealthier, happier Detroit since 1891.
 The Eastern Market is made up of three separate markets:

 Tuesday Market: Scaled-down Tuesday Market is perfect for stocking up on fresh produce, baked goods, and meats.
-Also has special offerings including free Zumba and yoga classes.
-June – Sept.
-9am – 3pm.
+Also has free Zumba and yoga classes.

 Our honest assessment is the Eastern Market is located in a gross part of town.
 The market itself is battered, and if you wander outside the area the scenery degrades even further.
 Other than one particular strip of storefronts (shown below), the Eastern Market looked post-apocalyptic.
 We would strongly recommend not walking here from Downtown Detroit.